SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 ![](Intro-Example.png)

-**Video: Intro - NDC intro - [0:00 - 0:19](https://youtu.be/x2b-gw2W8b4)**
+**Video: Intro - NDC intro - [0:00 - 0:18](https://youtu.be/x2b-gw2W8b4)**

 Feedback example: "At 2:22, let's remove the intro and just get into the primary footage."

 ### 9. Outro

-An outro are the closing visuals that appear at the end of a video.
+An outro is the closing visual that appears at the end of a video.
 It can include a call to action message, contact details or social media links.

 ![](Outro-Example.png)